tkhq/qos/src/qos_client/RESHARD_GUIDE.md

 ### 3 - Get attestation doc (Old Share Holder)

 Get the attestation doc from the enclave.
-The attestation doc contains a refference to the reshard input and the ephemeral key which shares will be encrypted.
+The attestation doc contains a reference to the reshard input and the ephemeral key which shares will be encrypted.

 ```sh
 qos_client get-reshard-attestation-doc \